Canada–United States relations: World War I

-British Canadians were annoyed in 1914-16 when the United States insisted on neutrality and seemed to profit heavily while Canada was sacrificing its wealth and its youth.
-However when the US finally declared war on Germany in April 1917, there was swift cooperation and friendly coordination, as one historian reports: Official co-operation between Canada and the United States—the pooling of grain, fuel, power, and transportation resources, the underwriting of a Canadian loan by bankers of New York—produced a good effect on the public mind.
-Canadian recruiting detachments were welcomed in the United States, while a reciprocal agreement was ratified to facilitate the return of draft-evaders.
-A Canadian War Mission was established at Washington, and in many other ways the activities of the two countries were coordinated for efficiency.
+British Canadians were annoyed during a brief period from 1914 to 1916, when the United States insisted on neutrality and seemed to profit heavily, while Canada was sacrificing its wealth and its youth.
+However, when the U.S. finally declared war on Germany in April 1917, there was swift cooperation and friendly coordination, as one historian reports: Official co-operation between Canada and the United States—the pooling of grain, fuel, power, and transportation resources, the underwriting of a Canadian loan by bankers of New York—produced a good effect on the public mind.
+Canadian recruiting detachments were welcomed in the United States, while a reciprocal agreement was ratified to facilitate the return of draft evaders.
+A Canadian War Mission was established at Washington, and in many other ways, the activities of the two countries were coordinated for efficiency.
 Immigration regulations were relaxed and thousands of American farmhands crossed the border to assist in harvesting Canadian crops.
 Officially and publicly, at least, the two nations were on better terms than ever before in their history, and on the American side, this attitude extended through almost all classes of society.